AgaToma/lighthouse-bnb/README.md

 - Navbar is customized depending if user is logged in or not
 - Logged in guest users can perform CRUD in customized user interface (detail pages and forms on the site)

-**Customized user interface for admin users**
+**Customized user interface for admin and super users**

 - Staff users are site admin users
 - Staff users can Guest users can perform CRUD on bookings and rooms in customized user interface (detail pages and forms on the site)
-- Staff users have role based custom navbar with added admin links
+- Staff superusers have role based custom navbar with added admin links

 **Security - role based restrictions**